awsdocs/aws-snowball-developer-guide/doc_source/create-job.md

 For more information on managing jobs from the AWS Snowball Management Console and tracking job status, see [Job Statuses](jobstatuses.md)\.
 Jobs can also be created and managed with the job management API\.
 For more information, see the [AWS Snowball API Reference](http://docs.aws.amazon.com/snowball/latest/api-reference/api-reference.html)\.

 After you created your first job, AWS processes the information you provided and prepares an AWS Snowball Edge appliance specifically for your job\.
 During the processing stage, if there's an issue with your job, we contact you by email\.
 Otherwise, we ship the appliance to the address you provided when you created the job\.
 Shipping can take a few days, but you can track the shipping status of the appliance we prepared for your job\.
-In your job's details, you'll see a link to the tracking webpage with your tracking number provided\.
+In your job's details, you should see a link to the tracking webpage with your tracking number provided\.

 **Job\-Type Specific Consideration**